Allied Irish Bank Contractor Mortgages - Help and FAQs

 Here at LENDERmonitor we receive regular similar questions from visitors enquiring about whether Allied Irish Bank offer contractor mortgages.
 We collated some of the more common contractor mortgage questions but if you have any specific questions about Allied Irish Bank and contractor mortgages please complete our enquiry form and we see if we can arrange for an expert to contact you directly.

-My research online suggests that mortgage lenders generally view contractors as high risk applicants; so require 3 years’ accounts to substantiate mortgage affordability.
-In my case as an engineering contractor, this evidence is unlikely to reflect an accurate picture of my income potential.
-Will a broker specialising in contractor mortgages utilise bespoke underwriting with lenders such as Allied Irish Bank.
+My research online suggests that banks and building societies generally view contractors as high risk applicants; so require 3 years’ accounts to validate mortgage affordability.
+In my case as a finacial contractor, this evidence is unlikely to reflect an accurate picture of my income potential.
+Will a broker specialising in contractor mortgages persuade lenders such as Allied Irish Bank to offer funds on the more realistic basis of my contracted rate.

 The content set out above covers to properties in England and Wales.